addeeandra/kentang/README.md

-Kentang is a framework for creating web with fast and structured with minimal effort on top of [Ktor](https://github.com/ktorio/ktor).
+Kentang is a helper class (framework wannabe) for creating web application using Kotlin in fast and clean with minimal effort based on [Ktor](https://github.com/ktorio/ktor).

-1. Create a route class by extending `KentangRoute`
+### 1. Create a route class by extending `KentangRoute`
 ```kotlin
 import dev.poteto.kentang.KentangRoute
 import io.ktor.application.call